Gardening Ideas for Low Maintenance Gardens

 Naturescaping with native plants is the next best thing to 'maintenance free' gardening.

 Most 'traditional' landscaping consists of 1) lawn, 2) shrubs, and 3) maintenance.
 The lawn needs to be cut, trimmed, and have products like fertilizer and pesticides applied.
 The shrubs need to be manicured to keep their boxy shape.
 This 'standard' is what we grew up with, and what we feel we need to perpetuate.
 The nursery industry encourages us to follow these practices because they have grown lots of these plants and want us to buy them.

 Native plants are quite different.
 They have not been cloned.
 They have survived the weather.
-They have adabted to the water availablity in the region.
-Native plants have an immunity or resistence to insects that keeps them healthy.
+They have adapted to the water availability the region.
+Native plants have an immunity or resistance to insects that keeps them healthy.

 Incorporating a naturscape into you landscape requires a new way of thinking.

 And that is the idea that 'nature' can take care of our plants so we don't have to'.

 Initially this means we need to choose plants that grow naturally in the area.
 There are many gorgeous varieties from which to pick.
 So don't feel that you have to settle for a mediocre garden.